Protect Yourself from Teflon Flu

 How to avoid Teflon flu at home

 When cooking with coated cookware, avoid high temperatures.
 Coated cookware is intended for low to medium heat.
 In addition, do not preheat an empty pan.
 Cooking on high heat and broiling should be done in other cookware, such as cast iron.
-If you want to avoid the risk of Teflon flu all together, you can use several alternative types of cookware, including stoneware, anodized aluminum, cast iron, stainless steel, ceramic, and silicone cookware.
+If you want to avoid the risk of Teflon flu all together, you can use alternative types of cookware, including stoneware, anodized aluminum, cast iron, stainless steel, and ceramic cookware.

 Signs and symptoms of Teflon flu

-What should I do if I believe I’ve inhaled plastic fumes
+What should I do if I believe I’ve inhaled plastic fumes?

 If you are still cooking, turn off the heat to avoid additional fume production.
-Open the windows, and turn on the exhaust fan.
+Open the windows and turn on the exhaust fan.
 Get yourself and everyone out of the area, including pets.
 Monitor for symptoms.
 If you develop symptoms, you can take over-the-counter analgesics for headaches and body aches.
 Drink plenty of fluids and get rest.
-Patients with asthma who develop respiratory symptoms may benefit from a breathing treatment.
-Symptoms generally resolve within 1 to 2 days.
+Patients with asthma who develop respiratory symptoms might benefit from a breathing treatment.

 Other important information